fabibec/RBFinalProject/README.md

 In order to save memory, all indexes are stored as 1D indexes.
 We have written a function to convert these coordinates into 2D indexes and vice versa.
 Hence to this we can always use the index that's more convenient for the current calculation.

-The are parts of the algoritm are pretty much equal to a "normal" Dijkstra.
-In order to explain other interesting logic in more detail, a detailed explanation the algorithm is omitted.
+The other parts of the algorithm are pretty much equal to a "normal" Dijkstra.
+In order to explain other interesting logic in more detail, a detailed explanation of the algorithm is omitted.

 ## Conversion to driving instructions